-Qualified longevity annuity contracts, or QLACs, can be purchased within an IRA or other tax-advantaged retirement fund.
+Qualified longevity annuity contracts, or QLACs, can be bought within an IRA or other tax-advantaged retirement fund.
 These are a type of deferred annuity that will provide you with a regular income later in retirement.
-You don’t have to start taking the money until you are 85 and in the meantime, the amount used to purchase the QLAC is sheltered from RMDs.
+You don’t have to start taking the money until you are 85, and in the meantime, the amount used to buy the QLAC is sheltered from RMDs.

-What if you don’t make it to age 85?
+What if you don’t live to age 85?
 “Buy it with a return of premium so if you die earlier than expected, your heirs get the money back.
 It’s a good longevity hedge,” Hopkins says.

-The return on investment isn’t great, he adds, but wealthy people tend to live longer than others, making it a better investment for them.
+The return on investment isn’t great, he adds, but wealthy people tend to live longer, making it a better investment for them.

 Stretch your retirement income with a CD ladder.
 Compare CD rates today.